 - Check your distro’s online resources for help with technical issues.
 Ubuntu and other Linux distros have a lot of online help when you have a computer problem.

-If it’s not too much trouble, when you start your Linux club, please let us at Community School of Excellence know about it.
+If it’s not too much trouble, when you start your Linux club, please let me know about it.
 You can reach me at:

 Finally, don’t forget to have fun.
 Good luck, and remember: this is an experiment.
 We don’t know what is going to happen!